In the Field

 The facility passed.
 No violations.
 No citations.
 Open for mammograms Monday morning.

 This is one of hundreds of situations where the Mammologix partnership model is designed to perform.
-Not just managing records — but knowing them well enough to act on them when it counts.
+Not just managing records — but knowing them well enough to act on them when it counts, and building the processes that make the next emergency unnecessary.